 Bible-based principles of Christian conduct are standard at our school.
 Honesty, courtesy, respect, reverence, purity, and obedience are nurtured and expected.
 Considerable emphasis is placed on intangibles such as attitude, spirit, cooperation, and positive contributions to the spiritual, social, and academic atmosphere of the school.
 We are committed to helping students develop self-control, self-government, and a sense of responsibility.
 All standards of conduct are based on respect…respect for God, respect for self, respect for others, respect for our country.

 Classroom manners are basic courtesy to others.
 A student should do nothing that disrupts his/her learning or the learning of another.
 He/she should keep all belongs in neat clean order and participate in keeping the entire school and campus clean and attractive.

 Violation of the standards of behavior will result in disciplinary action.
 Serious infraction of school policy may result in an immediate call to a parent/guardian asking that the student be promptly removed from the school premise until such time as the student, parent/guardian, and appropriate school personnel can meet to put corrective measures in place.

 Habitual non-compliance with school policy or any behavior that endangers the well-being of the student or others may result in suspension or expulsion as determined by the School Board.

 A student who is suspended may not return to the campus during times when school is in session or during school functions for the period of his/her suspension unless special permission is given by the administration.
 A student who is expelled due to misconduct may not return to the campus during official school hours or during school functions until after the end of the school year in which the expulsion occurred, unless permission is granted by the administration.

-Note: A patent or designated surrogate as listed on the Registration Form should be reachable and available at all times in the case of any type of emergency.
+Note: A parent or designated surrogate as listed on the Registration Form should be reachable and available at all times in the case of any type of emergency.